-Type of complaint, breach or incident Relevant policy governing complaint Eligible Whistleblowers S1317AAA Corporations Act ndividual is an Eligible Whistleblower in relation to Region if the individual has been, any of the following: 2001 (a) An officer of Region Section 5 of this Policy (b) An employee of Region (c) An individual who supplies services for goods to Region (whether paid or unpaid) (d) An ir idividua al who is an associate of Region (e) A rel ative of f any of the abovenamed individuals (f) A dependent of any of the individuals referred to in paragraphs (a) to (e) or of such an individual's spouse Improper Conduct (a) A disclosure qualifies for protection if the information: S1317AAA Corporations Act 2001 (i) concerns misconduct or an improper state of affairs in relation to Region or one of its related bodies corporate; or Section 6 of this Policy (ii) indicates that Region, or an officer or employee of Region, has engaged in conduct ("Improper Conduct") that constitutes a contravention of a provision of any of the following: (A) The Corporations Act 2001 (B) The Australian Securities and Investments Commission Act 2001 (C) The Banking Act 1959 (D) The Financial Sector (Collection of Data) Act 2001 (E) The Insurance Act 1973 (F) The Life Insurance Act 1995 (G) The National Consumer Credit Protection Act 2009 (H) The Superannuation Industry (Supervision) Act 1993
+Type of complaint, breach or incident Rele Relevant policy governing complaint Eligible Whistleblowers S1317AAA Corporations Act ndividual is an Eligible Whistleblower in relation to Region if the individual has been, any of the following: 2001 (a) An o fficer o of Region Section 5 of this Policy (b) An employee of Region (c) An individual who supplies services for goods to Region (whether paid or unpaid) (d) An individual who is an associate of Region (e) A relative of any of the abovenamed individuals (f) A dependent of any of the individuals referred to in paragraphs (a) to (e) or of such an individual's spouse Improper Conduct (a) A dis A disclosure qualifies for protection if the information: S1317AAA Corporations Act 2001 (i) concerns misconduct or an improper state of affairs in relation to Region or one of its related bodies corporate; or Section 6 of this Policy (ii) indicates that Region, or an officer or employee of Region, ho engaged in conduct (" Improper Conduct" ) that constitutes of contravention of a provision of any of the following: (A) The Corporations Act 2001 (B) The Australian Securities and Investments Commission Act 2001 (C) The Banking Act 1959 (D) The Financial Sector (Collection of Data) Act 2001 (E) The Insurance Act 1973 (F) The Life Insurance Act 1995 (G) The National Consumer Credit Protection Act 2009 (H) The Superannuation Industry (Supervision) Act 1993

-Type of complaint, breach or incident Relev Relevant policy governing complaint (I) An instrument made under any of the abovementioned acts (L) Any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more (b) s also disclosable if it represents a danger to the public or ial system. (c) mproper Conduct does not include a personal work-related (refer Section 6.1 of this Policy).
-Eligible Recipients S1317AAC (a) A disclosure is protected if it is made to any of the following "internal" Eligible Recipients: S 1317AA (i) An officer or senior manager of Region Corporations Act 2001 (ii) An Reg auditor or member of an audit team conducting an audit of jion Section 8 of this Policy actuary of Region (NB: Region does not have an actuary pointed) quo erson authorised by Region to receive disclosures that Ilify for protections under the Corporations Act 2001 (being Ir Call and the PDC) (b) re of information by an individual also qualified for n if it is made to any of the following "external" Eligible s: (i) ASI C (ii) Aus tralian Prudential Regulation Authority ("APRA") (iii) A p rescribed Commonwealth Authority gal practitioner for the purpose of obtaining legal advice or al representation.
-(C) definition e of an emergency or public interest disclosure (see under Appendix A of this Policy), a disclosure to a Journalist er of Parliament will also qualify for protections.
+Type of complaint, breach or incident Relevant policy governing complaint (I) An instrument made under any of the abovementioned acts (J) Any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more (b) A matter is also disclosable if it represents a danger to the public or the financial system. (c) However Improper Conduct does not include a personal work-related grievance (refer Section 6.1 of this Policy).
+Eligible Recipients S1317AAC (a) A disclosure is protected if it is made to any of the following "internal" Eligible Recipients: S 1317AA (i) An officer or senior manager of Region Corporations Act 2001 (ii) An auditor or member of an audit team conducting an audit of Region Section 8 of this Policy (iii) An actuary of Region (appointed) (iv) A person authorised by Region to receive disclosures that qualify for protections under the Corporations Act 2001 (being Your Call and the PDC) (b) A disclosure of information by an individual also qualified for protection if it is made to any of the following "external" Eligible Recipients: (i) ASIC (ii) Australian Prudential Regulation Authority ("APRA") (iii) A prescribed Commonwealth Authority (iv) A legal practitioner for the purpose of obtaining legal advice or legal representation. (c) In the case of an emergency or public interest disclosure (see definition under Appendix A of this Policy), a disclosure to a Journalist or Member of Parliament will also qualify for protections.

-Type of complaint, breach or incident Relevant policy governing complaint Reasonable grounds to suspect S 1317AA (4) A disclosure of information is protected if the Eligible Whistleblower has reasonable grounds to suspect the Improper Conduct.
-Corporations Act 2001 Section 13 of this Policy
+Type of complaint, breach or incident Relevant policy governing complaint

+Reasonable grounds to suspect A disclosure of information is protected if the Eligible Whistleblower has reasonable grounds to suspect the Improper Conduct.

+S 1317AA (4)

+Corporations Act 2001

+Section 13 of this Policy